 We see the possibilities.

-Now that you have learned these steps, I want you to take action in 3 ways:
+Now that you have learned these steps, I want you to take action:

 - Ask yourself the right question in order to identify your specific and measurable goals